mbotsch/FastProjectiveSkinning/README.md

 We provide 4 examples:

-1. A simple cylinder, that can be tested via
+1. A simple cylinder, that can be tested via:

     $ ./skinning ../data/cylinder/cylinder.ini

-2. A simple T-shaped mesh, that can be tested via
+2. A simple T-shaped mesh, that can be tested via:

 	$ ./skinning ../data/tbone/tbone.ini

 3. The armadillo model from the [Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/) decimated to 3 percent of the original resolution for simulation and using the full resolution for visualization via upsampling.
-It can be tested via
+It can be tested via:

 	$ ./skinning ../data/armadillo/armadillo.ini

 4. A human male model from [free3D.com](https://free3d.com/3d-model/male-base-mesh-6682.html), slightly modified and decimated to 20 percent of the original resolution for simulation and using the full resolution for visualization via upsampling.
-It can be tested via
+It can be tested via:

 	$ ./skinning ../data/maleChar/maleChar.ini